 - Avoid exposure to infected eyes.

-The World Health Organization has confirmed a number of human cases of avian influenza (bird flu) in Vietnam.
+The World Health Organization has confirmed a number of human cases of avian influenza (bird flu).

 Cholera and other Infectious diseases

-Acute watery diarrhoea and cholera occur in Vietnam, with more serious outbreaks occurring from time to time throughout the country.
+Acute watery diarrhoea and cholera occur, with more serious outbreaks occurring from time to time.
 Outbreaks of water-borne, food-borne, parasitic and other infectious diseases (including hepatitis, rabies, typhoid, tuberculosis, and meningitis) occur from time to time.

 - Boil all drinking water or drink bottled water.